-In August 2021, the Company received a favourable decision on the environmental assessment for the Rose lithium-tantalum project.
-In its decision statement, which included conditions to be met by the Company, the Minister of Environment and Climate Change confirmed that the Rose lithium-tantalum project was not likely to cause significant adverse environmental effects when mitigation measures are taken into account.
-This marked an important development for the Rose lithium-tantalum project.
+In August 2021, Critical Elements announced that the Federal Minister of Environment and Climate Change had rendered a favorable decision in respect of the proposed Rose Project.
+In a Decision Statement, which included the conditions to be complied with by the Corporation, the Minister confirmed that the Project is not likely to cause significant adverse environmental effects when mitigation measures are taken into account.

-The final remaining step is the completion of the provincial permitting process, which runs parallel to the federal process.
-Pursuant to the James Bay and Northern Quebec Agreement (JBNQA), the provincial environmental assessment is conducted jointly by the Cree Nation Government and the Government of Quebec under COMEX.
-The provincial assessment is already well advanced.
+The final remaining step in the Rose Project's approval process is the completion of the provincial permitting process, which runs parallel to the federal process.
+Pursuant to the James Bay and Northern Quebec Agreement (JBNQA), the provincial environmental assessment is conducted jointly by the Cree Nation Government and the Government of Quebec under the Environmental and Social Impact Review Committee ("COMEX").
+The provincial assessment is already well advanced and has undergone several rounds of questions from COMEX and answered by Critical Elements in the normal course of the assessment process.
+At this time, Critical Elements has received no further questions from COMEX and remains confident in a positive outcome given the stated support for lithium project development in the Province of Québec.